 Public health England in July 2015 identified improved sleep as a particular issue for mid-life adults of whom Derk-Jan Dijk of Surrey University said: “It is that group that are the most sleep-deprived, probably because of greater occupational and family demands.”
 Sound familiar again?
 Public Health England has clear warnings and advice worth a read.

-Hoffman’s point about ‘scheduling actual thinking time’ sounds obvious; and from listening to school leaders in my role as a coach it seems frequency of thought is high.
+Huffman’s point about ‘scheduling actual thinking time’ sounds obvious; and from listening to school leaders in my role as a coach it seems frequency of thought is high.
 The challenge is around the quality of our thinking time and what leaders describe as intrusions to our thoughts, often driven by concerns about things that have already happened, things that may happen, or what other people think.
 This kind of ruminating is clearly not the ‘thinking time’ Hoffman is referring to.
 Creating time and space for useful and purposeful thought, using a framework to assemble our thoughts and a process to work through challenges helps keep the long view in mind.
 Active management of our thinking time is crucial to sustaining an energetic and hopeful outlook especially when the daylight diminishes and the pressure starts to build as the term gathers momentum.

 Not responding to all emails and not meeting with everyone who asks to see you – radical.
 There can be an expectation that those in the public sector are there to meet the needs and requests of everyone, leaving leaders pursued into constant responsiveness.
-Hoffman is right about priorities.
+Huffman is right about priorities.
 Separating feelings of obligation to respond from leadership priorities is a start in re-scoping what goes in and what goes out of your calendar.
 Note the latter point and ask yourself, ‘What should I stop doing this year?’